carpentries-incubator/high-dimensional-stats-r/paper/paper.md

 github repository: https://github.com/carpentries-incubator/high-dimensional-stats-r/blob/4325823/reviews.md

-# Development
+## Development

 Story of how the project came to be: How did the initial idea come about?
 Was it inspired by anything in particular?
 How was the course initially designed/what was discussed at the curriculum advisory committee?
 What gap in students' knowledge did you identify and how, and how did you approach filling it?
 Any other references to help clarify the story?

-With UKRI funding for the wider Ed-DaSH project, the material was developed within the Carpentries framework, [what changed].
-Over the past three years, the lesson has been further developed and improved, with X rounds of internal, instructor and peer review ([cite reviews once live]), culminating in an informative key set of learning materials for researchers in the biological sciences that has been taught [four?] times.
+With UKRI funding for the wider Ed-DaSH project, the material was developed within the Carpentries framework.
+Initially, profiles of potential learners were identified, to target the learning outcomes of the lessons to meet the unmet needs.
+Subsequently, the lessons were iteratively developed, reviewed and tested by the core development team.
+Over the past three years, the lesson has been further developed and improved, with multiple rounds of internal, instructor and peer review (https://github.com/carpentries-incubator/high-dimensional-stats-r/blob/4325823/reviews.md), culminating in an informative key set of learning materials for researchers in the biological sciences that has been taught nine times.

-# Acknowledgements
+## Acknowledgements
-[From website but check below]

-We thank the instructors [list everyone?] for their time and insight in teaching and reviewing the course, [specific people not intended to be cited I think] for..., Emma Rand and Christie Barron for reviewing the lesson and providing fresh and incredibly valuable perspectives, the wider Ed-DaSH team and The Carpentries community, [?Toby Hodges].
+We thank the instructors who have taught the course for their time and insight in teaching and reviewing, the curriculum advisory committee for their helpful guidance in defining the scope of the lesson, Emma Rand and Christie Barron for reviewing the lesson and providing fresh and incredibly valuable perspectives, the wider Ed-DaSH team and The Carpentries community for their help in developing and delivering the lesson.

 This work was supported by UK Research and Innovation [grant number MR/V039075/1].
-Any other funding?